Constitution of Norway: Writing the constitution

 Until 1814, Norway was part of the Kingdom of Denmark–Norway.
 Following the defeat of Napoleon's troops at the Battle of Leipzig in October 1813, the Treaty of Kiel of January 1814 ceded Norway to Sweden.
 In response, the Crown Prince of Denmark–Norway and resident viceroy in Norway, Christian Frederik, started a Norwegian independence movement.
 The most likely goal of the young Crown Prince was reunification with Denmark.
-His initiative was successful, and a national assembly at Eidsvoll was called.
+His initiative was successful, and a national assembly at Eidsvoll Manor was called.
 The assembled representatives were elected by the congregations of the state church and by military units throughout Norway.
-They convened at the Eidsvoll manor on 10 April.
+They convened at the Eidsvoll Manor on 10 April.
 The constitution was written during five weeks of the spring of 1814.
 It was ratified by the assembly on 16 May, and signed the following day.
 The latter date is now celebrated as the Norwegian Constitution Day.

-The Norwegian constitution was inspired by the United States Declaration of Independence in 1776 and the French revolution in 1789, and the subsequent U.S. and French constitutions.
+The Norwegian constitution was inspired by the United States Declaration of Independence in 1776 and the French Revolution in 1789, and the subsequent U.S. and French constitutions.
 The authors, Christian Magnus Falsen and Johan Gunder Adler, were also influenced by the Spanish Constitution of 1812.
-A deviation from the republican constitutions of France and the USA was the retention of monarchy.
+A deviation from the republican constitutions of France and the United States was the retention of monarchy.
 Importing republicanism was seen as an attempt to emulate the French and Americans directly, something the lawmakers at Eidsvoll sought to avoid.
 The choice of monarchy as state form would also facilitate the reunification of Denmark–Norway, something the Crown Prince was not alone in seeking.
 The king's power was however severely curtailed.
 His absolute veto over laws was removed.
 The council of Eidsvoll chose Crown Prince Christian Frederik as king.
 Christian Adolph Diriks, who was the legal secretary of the Constitutional Committee, was the assembly's resident expert on foreign constitutions, and played an important part in shaping the language of the constitution.
 Diriks is credited with formulating §100, concerning freedom of speech, and §102, guarding against unreasonable searches and seizures.

 The constitution shows a curious mix of radical and traditional values.
 The principle of separation of powers between the executive, legislative and judicial branches was directly inspired by radical ideas from the US and French systems.
 The retention of a king, a constitutional church, defined as Evangelical-Lutheran, and the banning of Jesuits, monastic orders, and Jews, which latter were not allowed to travel to Norway, in the face of Republicanism was a traditionalist move; however, the king's power was severely curtailed, and the church very much under the control of the elected body.
 Suffrage was extended, but was still restricted to certain groups of men.
 All men who were either farmers possessing their own land, civil servants, or urban property owners could vote.
 With this, about half of all Norwegian men were granted the right to vote.